Kratochvilova/archdiffer/README.md

 * message broker that is [supported by Celery](docs.celeryproject.org/en/latest/getting-started/brokers/index.html) (for example RabbitMQ)

-* HTTP server - for example Apache (requires httpd and python3-mod_wsgi), archdiffer provides .wsgi file and .conf file for apache
+* HTTP server - for example Apache (requires httpd and python3-mod_wsgi), archdiffer provides .wsgi file and .conf file for Apache

 ### Installing